medleyjs/medley/docs/Reply.md

 - `.header(name, value)` - Sets a response header.
 - `.type(value)` - Sets the header `Content-Type`.
 - `.redirect([code,] url)` - Redirect to the specified url, the status code is optional (default to `302`).
-- `.serialize(payload)` - Serializes the specified payload using the default json serializer and returns the serialized payload.
-- `.serializer(function)` - Sets a custom serializer for the payload.
 - `.send([payload])` - Sends the response payload for the request.
 - `.sent` - A boolean value that you can use if you need to know if `send` has already been called.
 - `.res` - The [`http.ServerResponse`](https://nodejs.org/dist/latest/docs/api/http.html#http_class_http_serverresponse) from Node core.